 chocolate shavings or curls

 To make the cake:

-Divide batter equally and pour into prepared pans.
+Divide the batter equally and pour into prepared pans.
 Bake for 25-30 minutes, or until a toothpick inserted into the center comes out clean.
-Cool in pans for 10 minutes.
+Cool in the pans for 10 minutes.
 Then, remove from pans and cool completely on wire racks.

 To make the cream cheese frosting:

 Add the remaining sugar, cream, vanilla, and Frangelico.
 Mix until smooth, but do not overmix.
-If frosting is too thick, add a few drops of heavy cream.
+If the frosting is too thick, add a few drops of heavy cream.

 To make the chocolate cream cheese frosting:

 Mix the butter and cream cheese until smooth.
 Stir in the cocoa powder.
 Add the sugar in three portions, alternating with the sour cream.
 Beat until smooth and creamy.
 Stir in the vanilla extract.

 Spread the frosting on the top and sides of cake.
 If necessary, place the frosting in the refrigerator before spreading on the cake.

 Place the frosted cake in the refrigerator to allow it to set.